siosios/Netdata-on-Ipfire/README.md

 # Netdata-on-Ipfire
-Build scripts for netdata to create an ipfire package
+Build scripts for Ipfire to create a Netdata package